The Colony, Texas: History

-In 1977, the homeowners associations' petition to disannex the development from the city of Frisco's extraterritorial jurisdiction was approved.
-The Colony voted to become an incorporated city in January 1977 and became a Home Rule City in 1979.
-Residents of The Colony participated in two polls to select a name for the new city.
-Both polls chose the name "The Colony" and the name was ratified by the City Council in May 1977.
+In 1977, the development was disannexed from the city of Frisco's extraterritorial jurisdiction.
+The Colony was incorporated in January 1977 and became a home rule city in 1979.
+Residents chose the name "The Colony" and the name was ratified by the city council in May 1977.
 In 1987, The Colony voted to merge with the small lakeside community of Eastvale.